pvcraven/web-development-class/source/assignments/12_static_content_generators/static_content_generators.rst

 Citations
 ^^^^^^^^^

-To cite an image or information from an external source, use `footnotes <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#footnotes>`_.
+To cite an image or information from an external source, you may use `footnotes <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#footnotes>`_.

 Use the footnote in-text, or as a caption to the image, like so: